windweaver828/retrovidsaver/README.md

     - Use sudo start-video-screensaver to start
     - Use sudo stop-video-screensaver to stop

+* To uninstall
+    - Simply run uninstall.sh as root, or with sudo
 ### Contribution guide

 * Send a pull request